Jeff2Ma/postcss-lazysprite/examples/hover.md

 ### Config

-special config is not needed.
+special config is not needed.just make sure your images name are include `Hover` string.

 ### File tree

+> single image name should include `Hover`.

 ```
 .